google/syzkaller/docs/linux/external_fuzzing_usb.md

     The easiest option is to use the [config](/dashboard/config/linux/upstream-usb.config) from the syzbot USB fuzzing instance.

-    Another option is to use the USB config generation [script](/dashboard/config/generate-config-usb.sh).
-    This script allows to extract enabled USB related configs from a set of existing `.config` files.
-    Right now it extracts configs only from [one](/dashboard/config/linux/distros) of the Ubuntu kernel's configs.

-    ``` bash
-    cd ./dashboard/config/linux/
-    # Put relevant .configs into ./distros/
-    CC=$COMPILER_BINARY_PATH KERNEL_SOURCE=$KERNEL_SOURCE_PATH ./generate-config-usb.sh
-    ```

 3. Build the kernel.

 4. Optionally update syzkaller descriptions by extracting USB IDs using the instructions below.